yungshenglu/Dcard-Reader/README.md

       - Set the status of having more post into `true` as default
 - `useFetchPost`: Fetcg the content the specific post
    - Encapsulate the hook `useAxios` in [`axios-hooks`](https://www.npmjs.com/package/axios-hooks)
-   - The only parameters is `postId` (Number) which is to get the post's content you want.
+   - The only parameters is `postId` (Number) which is to get the content you want.
    - Set `manual: true` to avoid triggering the API when rendering
    - The only condition of triggering the API is clicking the post on the list